mysoultan/reference-architectures/aks/secure-baseline/09-workload.md

 # The ASP.NET Core Docker sample web app

+Previously you have deployed an [Ingress Controller and configured its secrets](./08-secret-managment-and-ingress-controller).
+This section is about to deploy a workload for testing purposes.

+---

 The Contoso app team is about to conclude this journey, but they need an app to test their new infrastructure.
 For this task they picked out the venerable [ASP.NET Core Docker sample web app](https://github.com/dotnet/dotnet-docker/tree/master/samples/aspnetapp).
 Additionally, they will include as part of the desired configuration for it some of the following concepts:

 * Ingress resource object